newjersey/navigator.business.nj.gov/content/src/fundings/njeda-aspire.md

   - construction
   - manufacturing
   - real-estate
-openDate: ""
-dueDate: ""
+publishStageArchive: ""
 descriptionMd: Aspire is a gap financing tool to support commercial, mixed-use, and residential real estate development projects.
-This tool replaces the Economic Redevelopment and Growth Grant (ERG).
-summaryDescriptionMd: >-
-  Aspire is a gap financing tool to support commercial, mixed-use, and residential real estate development projects.
 This tool replaces the Economic Redevelopment and Growth Grant (ERG).
 ---

 ## Eligibility